ashkan18/graphlient/README.md

 ### Files support

-You can send files while using `FaradayMultipartAdapter`
+You can send files while using `FaradayMultipartAdapter`.

 ```ruby
 client = Graphlient::Client.new('example.com/graphql',